• Skip to primary navigation

 Process

 Before we could order the beautiful tile we had picked out, we had to measure to see how much tile we would need.
 After measuring the needed square footage, we added 15% to come up with the final amount of tile we would order.
-We were sure to order more tile than we thought we needed just to be safe-- we didn't want to have to go back and order additional tile in the middle of our project!
+We were sure to order more tile than we thought we needed just to be safe– we didn’t want to have to go back and order additional tile in the middle of our project!

 DIY- How to Install a Marble Subway Tile Backsplash, tiling tips, subway tile, backsplash tile, marble tile, DIY tiling, kitchen DIY projects, how to tile